 Builds on the Swim England Level 1 Swimming Assistant (Teaching) qualification, giving you the skills to independently deliver swimming lessons.

-Builds on the Swim England Level 2 Teaching Swimming qualification, developing your knowledge and skills as a pre-school swimming teacher.
+Builds on the Swim England Level 2 Teaching Swimming qualification, developing your knowledge and skills to teach swimming to babies and toddlers.

 We find that for most the gaining of a qualification is only the start of their swimming journey.
 The best teachers and coaches are always looking to add to their knowledge and develop their skills.